richiehydra/Seminar-hall-Booking-Intership/README.md

-# SEMINAR HALL BOOKING SYSTEM

-The major goal of the Seminar Hall Booking System is to keep track of all seminar hall booking dates, history, and availability for all departments.
-The project is completely restricted at the administrative level, and department members can only request access from the administrator, who will guarantee it.
-The goal of the project is to create a mobile app that will reduce manual labor in managing seminar room bookings.
-It keeps track of all the facts about the booking's approval, rejection, or amendment.
-It keeps track of all the details regarding the seminar room.
-Production of the report: It creates a report on the status and history of seminar halls

-# FRONTEND SETUP

-STEP 1: Provide Mongodb url In Config/mongoose.js
+# Seminar Hall Booking System

+## Overview

+The Seminar Hall Booking System is designed to streamline the management of seminar hall bookings, providing a user-friendly experience for both administrators and department members.
+This system aims to automate the process, reducing manual efforts and ensuring efficient tracking of booking details, approvals, rejections, and amendments.

+## Features

+- **Administrative Control:** The system is administered at an administrative level, with the administrator having the authority to grant access to department members.

+- **Request Mechanism:** Department members can request access to seminar halls through the app, and the administrator can approve or reject these requests.

+- **History Tracking:** The system maintains a comprehensive history of seminar hall bookings, including approval status and any modifications made.

+- **Availability Tracking:** Real-time tracking of seminar hall availability to prevent conflicts and ensure efficient scheduling.

+- **Reporting:** The system generates reports on the status and history of seminar halls, providing valuable insights for administrators.

+## Frontend Setup

+### Step 1: Configure MongoDB
+Provide the MongoDB URL in `Config/mongoose.js`.

-STEP 2: Navigate to Seminar-Hall-Internship/backend
+### Step 2: Navigate to Backend
+Navigate to `Seminar-Hall-Internship/backend` in your terminal.

-STEP 3: Install Dependencies through npm install
+### Step 3: Install Dependencies
+Run `npm install` to install the required dependencies.

+### Step 4: Run Server
-STEP 4: Run server using node index.js
+Start the server using `node index.js`.

-# BACKEND SETUP

-STEP 1:Navigate to Seminar-hall-Booking-Internship/frontend
+## Backend Setup

+### Step 1: Navigate to Frontend
+Navigate to `Seminar-hall-Booking-Internship/frontend` in your terminal.

-STEP 2: Install Dependencies through npm install
+### Step 2: Install Dependencies
+Run `npm install` to install the necessary frontend dependencies.

-STEP 3: Run npm run start
+### Step 3: Run the App

-# CREDENTIALS
+Launch the app with `npm run start`.

+## Credentials

+- **Admin:**
-Admin- admin@gmail.com  Password-1234
+  - Email: admin@gmail.com
-Sample department- poojarii018@gmail.com Password-ise
+  - Password: 1234

+- **Sample Department:**
+  - Email: poojarii018@gmail.com
+  - Password: ise

+## GitHub Readme

+For a detailed guide and version-specific information, please refer to the documentation provided in the respective `README.md` files in the frontend and backend directories.

+Feel free to contribute, report issues, or suggest improvements.
+Your feedback is highly appreciated!